The Health Commission Report:

 In July 2010, the Access to Care Advisory Committee released this report detailing a description of the health care facilities available to the underserved community in the Springfield-Greene County region.
 This report marks the first full assessment documented by The Health Care Commission regarding the current health care system, providers and citizens.

-According to the report, Ozarks Community Hospital is classified as a safety-net provider, or a “provider that organizes and delivers a significant level of health care and other health-related services to uninsured, Medicaid, and other vulnerable patients,” as defined by the Institute of Medicine (IOM).
+According to the report, OCH Health System is classified as a safety-net provider, or a “provider that organizes and delivers a significant level of health care and other health-related services to uninsured, Medicaid, and other vulnerable patients,” as defined by the Institute of Medicine (IOM).
 As of 2009, there are four medical safety-net providers present in the Springfield-Green County region.

 The following facts summarize a few key findings from the report.
 To download the complete report, click on the PDF below.